-Airlines allow Trump's barred passengers on US-bound flights
+Airlines allow passengers after judge blocks travel ban

 Story highlights

+- Customs tells major US airlines it was "back to business as usual," airline exec says

-(CNN)Many international airlines are allowing nationals of seven Muslim-majority countries hit with President Donald Trump's travel ban to board US-bound flights after a federal judge on Friday blocked the controversial ban nationwide.
+(CNN)Many international airlines are allowing nationals of seven Muslim-majority countries hit with President Donald Trump's travel ban to board US-bound flights after a federal judge blocked the controversial ban nationwide.

 US Customs and Border Protection informed major American airlines on a conference call late Friday that it was "back to business as usual," effective immediately, an airline executive told CNN.

-The government was in the process of reinstating visas, the executive said, adding that airlines would start removing travel alerts from their websites and getting messages out to customers to notify them of the change.
+Also, the Department of Homeland Security has suspended all actions to implement the order.

+The department will resume inspections of travelers as it did before Trump's order, the agency's acting press secretary, Gillian Christensen, said in a statement Saturday.

-Trump signed an executive order on January 27 temporarily barring citizens from Yemen, Iran, Libya, Somalia, Sudan, Syria and Iraq from entering the country.
-The move immediately prompted a slew of legal challenges.
+Trump's executive order temporarily barred citizens from Yemen, Iran, Libya, Somalia, Sudan, Syria and Iraq from entering the country.
+The move last week immediately prompted a slew of legal challenges.

-Qatar Airways and Etihad Airways, both major operators that connect the Middle East to the United States, said Saturday they would allow citizens of the affected nations on their US-bound flights.
-Qatar Airways said those presenting a valid, unexpired visa or green card would also be allowed to board.
+Emirates Airlines, Qatar Airways and Etihad Airways, major operators that connect the Middle East to the United States, said Saturday they would allow citizens of the affected nations on their US-bound flights.
+Emirates Airlines and Qatar Airways said those presenting a valid, unexpired visa or green card would also be allowed to board.

 Air France also said it would accept passengers from the seven countries.